Doug Wyer

-Doug Wyer (born 16 August 1947 in Nottingham, Nottinghamshire, England) is a former international speedway rider who reached the final of the Speedway World Championship in 1976.
-Rode for Young Lions V Great Britain on 6 April 1976 at Leicester Stadium.
+Douglas Wyer (born 16 August 1947 in Nottingham, Nottinghamshire, England) is a former international motorcycle speedway rider who reached the final of the Speedway World Championship in 1976.
+He earned 46 international caps for the England national speedway team and 14 caps for the Great Britain team.

+Career

+After initially riding for Doncaster Stallions he was loaned out to Berwick Bandits by his parent club Sheffield Tigers.
+Wyer rode for Young Lions against Great Britain on 6 April 1976 at Leicester Stadium and remained a Sheffield rider until 1980.

 In 1980, Wyer won the South Australian Championship at the then new Speedway Park in Adelaide.
 The 430 m long Speedway Park was a different track than Wyer was used to as its surface is clay rather than the dirt/shale track he rode in at home.